 BIBLIOGRAPHY:Articles of Association of the Mississippi Texas Land Company (MS, Benjamin Franklin Papers, Dolph Briscoe Center for American History, University of Texas at Austin.)

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Andreas Reichstein, "MISSISSIPPI TEXAS LAND COMPANY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/ufm02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Andreas Reichstein, "MISSISSIPPI TEXAS LAND COMPANY," accessed October 21, 2018, http://www.tshaonline.org/handbook/online/articles/ufm02.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.